gdsc-uba/blog-posts/README.md

 ```

 - Make your changes.
 Create a file(filename=`<your-githubusername.json>
-- List any 5 tech blog post.
+- List any tech blog posts (you can google any), as many as you want.
 It should respect the format:

 ## For a single blog post.
 Use this format if your want to submit a single blog post